Best Cold-Weather Sleeping Pads of 2025

 Thickness: 3.5 in.

 Exped Ultra 7R inflatable sleeping pad utilizes the impressive warmth of down that will keep you warm on the coldest trips.
 It weighs around just under two pounds but provides a lot of warmth in a lightweight package.
 The pad is constructed with 20D ripstop polyester that’s airtight and durable.
-Inside, 700 fill power down insulation gives the pad an R-Value of 7.1, which is great for backpacking and camping in the coldest months.
+Inside, 700 fill power down insulation gives the pad an R-value of 7.1, which is great for backpacking and camping in the coldest months.
 This pad features 3.5 inches of plush thickness making it impressively comfortable for the weight, even for side sleepers.
 Larger side rails keep you centered on the pad for a better night’s sleep.

 The low profile flat valve makes the pad easy to inflate and deflate and provides a more uniform and comfortable sleeping surface.
 A one-way inflate valve prevents air from escaping during inflation but can also be open to letting small amounts of air out when fine-tuning the firmness.
 The deflate valve lets you dump the air inside quickly making it a breeze to pack up.
 The included schnozzle pump bag makes the pad even easier to inflate.
 The Ultra 7R is offered in a number of different sizes so be sure to check out the full specs to determine the right option for your needs.
 If you’re seeking a cold-weather pad with the comfort and warmth needed to enjoy your adventure, be sure to check out the Exped Ultra 7R inflatable sleeping pad.